adamckennedy/run-buddy/README.md

 # run-buddy

 ## Purpose
-A website that offers fitness expertise
+A website that offers fitness training services.

 ## Built With
 *html